-Academic Progress
+Academic Policies & Progress

+Students are advised to consult their College Catalog or Student Handbook regarding issues of discipline, cheating, etc. The counseling staff and I are also available to discuss college policy as the need arises.
 You are encouraged to monitor and discuss with me your academic progress in this course.
 The grading system is clearly outlined below and there will be no "special" projects available to make up for poor academic performance.
+But... the course is designed for your success.

-Cellular Phones, mobile devices, music players, Computers
+Cellular Phones, mobile devices, other personal electronic devices

 The use of cellular phones, iPods, music players, or other personal electronic devices during lecture or laboratory activities is prohibited.
 Computers used to take notes during lecture are allowed as long as they are not being used for another purpose or for online access of any kind.
 Laboratory computers are for completing laboratory activities only and not to be used for other purposes.
 Students not in compliance with this policy will be asked to leave the class for the day on a first violation and may be dropped from the class if a second violation occurs.
-Students found to be using any electronic device during a test, quiz, or exam, will receive a 0 and be asked to leave the class for the day.
+Students found to be using any electronic device during a test, quiz, or exam, will receive a o and be asked to leave the class for the day.
 This will be considered an absence for purposes of the attendance policy.